bloominstituteoftechnology/Android_Rainbow/README.md

 1. Create a listener and event handler for each button in MainActivity.java
 2. In each event handler, change the view's background color to the color that corresponds to the button's title

+**TIP: Remember to use `android.R.color.color_name` to get access to the colors provided by android.
+You can see which colors are available in the [documentation](https://developer.android.com/reference/android/R.color "Android Color Documentation").**

 ### Build, Run, and Test Your App

 1. Build and run your app using the your preferred test environment.